Tiger Rose (1929 film)

 Tiger Rose is a 1929 American sound (All-Talking) Pre-Code adventure film produced and distributed by Warner Bros.
+Pictures.
 It was directed by George Fitzmaurice and is based on a 1917 play, Tiger Rose, by Willard Mack.
 This film is a remake of the 1923 film Tiger Rose, a Warner Bros. silent that starred Lenore Ulric, who also starred on Broadway in Mack's play.
 Among the cast members in this film are Monte Blue, Lupe Vélez and Rin Tin Tin.

 Both adaptations 1923 and 1929 exist.
-Library of Congress has an incomplete copy.
+The Library of Congress has an incomplete copy.
 A 16mm copy is housed at the Wisconsin Center for Film & Theater Research.

 Plot

-Rose (Lupe Vélez) is a wild, loyal, and fiery French Canadian girl, known as the “Tiger Rose,” and the ward and adopted daughter of Hector McCollins (Tully Marshall), the Hudson's Bay Company factor in a remote northern settlement.
+Rose is a wild, loyal, and fiery French Canadian girl, known as the “Tiger Rose,” and the ward and adopted daughter of Hector McCollins, the Hudson's Bay Company factor in a remote northern settlement.
 She is the most sought-after girl in the settlement, captivating many suitors.

-Among those in love with her are Sergeant Devlin (Monte Blue) of the Northwest Mounted Police, a blarneying Irishman; Joe (Bull Montana), an Italian; Frenchie (Louis Mercier); and Pierre (Gaston Glass).
-But Rose's heart belongs to Bruce (Grant Withers), a young engineer and surveyor who has been traveling through the district laying out plans for a railroad.
+Among those in love with her are Sergeant Devlin of the Northwest Mounted Police, a blarneying Irishman; Joe, an Italian; Frenchie; and Pierre.
+But Rose's heart belongs to Bruce, a young engineer and surveyor who has been traveling through the district laying out plans for a railroad.
 They have shared secret trysts and pledged their love to each other.

-Dr. Cusick (H. B. Warner), the erratic but caring physician who looks after the loggers and trappers, has a fanatical hatred of civilization and keeps a jealous watch over Rose.
+Dr. Cusick, the erratic but caring physician who looks after the loggers and trappers, has a fanatical hatred of civilization and keeps a jealous watch over Rose.

 A group of railroad workers arrives, attempting to camp near the trading post, but are ordered away by local inhabitants, especially Dr. Cusick, who does not want the railroad to disrupt their wilderness way of life.
 Bruce travels upriver by canoe to survey the railroad route.
-Meanwhile, tensions escalate when the railroad men drive off their teams through McCollins’ garden patch, sparking a fight that is only quelled by Rose and her fierce dog, Scotty (Rin Tin Tin).
+Meanwhile, tensions escalate when the railroad men drive off their teams through McCollins’ garden patch, sparking a fight that is only quelled by Rose and her fierce dog, Scotty.
 Sergeant Devlin and his men restore order, but bitterness remains and the railroad workers leave.

 That evening, an Indian runner brings word to Rose that Bruce is making a daring 150-mile canoe trip to meet her that night at their usual secret rendezvous.
 After skillfully avoiding her other admirers, Rose keeps the appointment.
 However, Dr. Cusick suspects her and follows, catching her in Bruce's arms.
 He overhears their plan to run away together.
 Rose, aware of the danger posed by the railroad men and especially McCollins’ disapproval of her marrying Bruce, wants to keep him hidden.